alanmackenzie/guide-to-enterprise-drupal/README.md

 * block_list, get_block_by_regen.
 * overridable local developer configuration, not checked in.
 * attach js to render_array or do in hook init
+* Designing with teasers and entity displays in mind.